ordina-jworks/ordina-jworks.github.io/_posts/2023-08-11-k8s-comparison-azure-aws.md

 Getting all the I's dotted and T's crossed can be tricky and debugging it can be hard.

 Azure's AKS feels focussed around a decent "end-user" experience.
-There are a lot of sane defaults that make sense for most standard deployments.
+There are a lot of sane defaults that make sense for most deployments.
 Customization is possible is some locations, but if it's not supported out of the box, there is no way to work around it like on AWS.
 The integration with other Azure services is also a hit or miss.
 If it's natively integrated, it tends to work well.
 If not, don't hold your breath for the AKS team to implement support for it any time soon.

 Both [AWS](https://github.com/aws/containers-roadmap/projects/1) and [Azure](https://github.com/Azure/AKS/projects/1) are quite public about their roadmap and suggestions can be raised by customers easily through their respective GitHub projects.
 From experience, it also doesn't hurt to raise requests through support or your representatives for Azure or AWS.

-## Identity

-## Basic integrations

-## Monitoring

-## Logging

-- Architectural components for k8s setup
-- Iac Complexity
-- Out-of-the-box comparison
-    - Encryption
-    - Auto-scaling
-    - (Disk) storage
-    - Load balancers
-- Identity
-- Basic integrations
-    - Secrets
-    - DNS
-    - Ingress
-- Monitoring
-- Logging

-# Conclusion
-- Not all caveats are mentioned in this post (e.g. limitations w.r.t. windows support for EFS on AWS)

-# Further in series
+This blogpost discussed the findings based on the experience that was gathered from the use case mentioned at the start.
+This means that this is not an exhaustive list of pros and cons for both platforms and their respective Kubernetes implementations.
+This blogpost is the first in a series of blogposts about this comparison.

+Later blogposts will be created that zoom in on the following topics:
 - In-depth comparison for Logging (ECK, LGTM and cloud specific)
 - In-depth comparison for Monitoring (CNCF stack and cloud specific)
 - Secret management opions (cloud specific, external secrets operator, Hashicorp Vault)
 - CI/CD options: ArgoCD, ArgoWorkflow, Azure DevOps, AWS DevOps
 - How k8s operators can make your life easy with just enough magic

-If you want help with cloud adoption in your company or want to provide feedback, feel free to contact [Pieter](https://be.linkedin.com/in/pieter-vincken-a94b5153){:target="_blank" rel="noopener noreferrer"} on LinkedIn!
+If you have any other topics you'd like to see discussed, you want help with your own Kubernetes journey or you have feedback about this blogpost, feel free to contact [Pieter](https://be.linkedin.com/in/pieter-vincken-a94b5153){:target="_blank" rel="noopener noreferrer"} on LinkedIn!